nsf-lrose/release-tools/cyclone/lrose-docker-scripts/docker-container.md

-# The Lrose-Blaze Docker image
+# The Lrose-Cyclone Docker image

 ## What is it?

-Lrose-Blaze allows you to run Lrose applications without having to compile and install lrose binaries and libraries.
+Lrose-Cyclone allows you to run Lrose applications without having to compile and install lrose binaries and libraries.

 It is a Ubuntu 16.04 image, with lrose-core installed in